UPPMAX/R-python-julia-matlab-HPC/docs/R/packagesR.rst

 Sometimes you will need R packages that are not already installed.
 The solution to this is to install your own packages.
 These packages will usually come from CRAN (https://cran.r-project.org/) - the Comprehensive R Archive Network, or sometimes from other places, like GitHub.

+Here we will look at installing R packages with automatic download and with manual download.
+It is also possible to install from inside Rstudio.

 Setup
 #####